 Here are some of our current ‘hooks’ for writing across the Federation:

-Year R- Rainbow fish
+Year R- Caterpillars

 Year 4- Leon and the place between

-Year 5- The Whale
+Year 5- The Wolves in the Walls

-Year 6- Blackfish
+Year 6- Year 6 chicks

 Every class has English for at least one hour a day.
 These lessons follow an English ‘learning journey’ which begins with the hook.
 The children are then immersed in the text type to support their knowledge and understanding of existing models that they can use to inform the style and structure of their own writing.
 Following on from this they are taught key writing skills.
 This could be a skill taught to the whole class or it could be a skill matched to a child’s particular learning need.
 Children are then expected to apply these skills to an ‘apprentice piece’.
 This is their first attempt at composing a full piece of writing that matches the style or purpose being taught.
 This ‘first attempt’ enables the teachers to identify which skills will need further teaching and consolidation before the ‘final piece’ is written at the end of the unit.